sofa-framework/Optimus/ReadMe.md

 -   ROUKF-based identification of 2 values of Young's modulus of a heterogeneous cylinder.
 The cylinder is deformed following the recorded manipulation of GeoMagic device.

-`assimBC_liver_geomagic_cutting_yaml`

--   ROUKF-based identification of 3 values of spring stiffnesses for a deformation of a liver model.
-The liver is deformed following the recorded manipulation of GeoMagic device.
-At some moment the simulation of ligament cutting is performed, see S. Nikolaev, I. Peterlik, S. Cotin.
-Stochastic Correction of Boundary COnditions during Liver Surgery, 2018.

-`assimBC_liver_polynomial_springs_point_cloud_yaml`

--   ROUKF-based identification of 6 coefficients of 2 two polynomial springs.
+`assimStiffness_cylinder_python3_yaml`

+-   ROUKF-based identification of 3 values of Young's modulus of a heterogeneous cylinder subjected to periodic force.
+A Python3 compatible scene to verify also the functionality of python3 components

+`assimStiffness_cylinder_UKFSimCorr_yaml`

+-   UKFSimCorr-based identification of 2 values of Young's modulus of a heterogeneous cylinder subjected to gravity.

+`assimStiffness_cylinder_yaml`

+-   ROUKF-based identification of 10 values of Young's modulus of a heterogeneous cylinder subjected to gravity.
+See Peterlík and A. Klíma.
+Towards an efficient data assimilation in physically-based medical simulations, 2015.